sahejim7/Warm-up-automation/README.md

 # TikTok Automation Farm - Deployment Checklist

-This guide serves as a checklist for deploying the automation farm on a Lightning AI studio (or similar Linux cloud environment).
+This guide serves as a checklist for deployment on Lightning AI (or compatible Linux/Docker environments).

 ## 1. Clone Repository
 Get the code onto your machine.